CSalasTulla/CSalasTulla/README.md

 - 👋 Hi, I’m @Carlos Salas Tulla, a student athlete from Spain.
 - 👀 I’m interested in Coding/Crypto/Sports/DJ.
 - 🥰 I am a hard-working person with good values and a good sense of humor.
-- 🌱 I’m currently learning C++, I coursed in this languageObject-Oriented, Data Structures, Numerical-Methods and Competition Programing.
+- 🌱 I’m currently learning C++.
+I coursed in C++ Object-Oriented, Data Structures, Numerical-Methods and Competition Programing.
 - 📫 How to reach me: carlos.salas.tulla@gmail.com